14mthalvorson/pyspark-examples/README.md

 ### Examples
 - count_words: counts words in a text file
+- sort_numbers: sort numbers from a text file
 - calculate_pi: demonstrates a highly parallel method of calculating pi